Zoe Saldana Has Long Forgiven Britney Spears For Her 2014 Pregnancy Faux Pas: ‘It Was So Innocent’

 Actress Zoe Saldana apparently never even thought of being upset with Britney Spears following a slip of the tongue that revealed news of Saldana’s first pregnancy to the entire world, according to Entertainment Tonight.

-While appearing on Bravo’s Watch What Happens Live with host Andy Cohen on Thursday evening, the Guardians of the Galaxy, Vol. 2 star was asked to update a reported 2014 interaction between herself and Spears, who once acted together on the big screen in Britney’s only feature film to date, 2002’s Crossroads.
+While appearing on Bravo’s Watch What Happens Live with host Andy Cohen on Thursday evening, the Guardians of the Galaxy Vol. 2 star was asked to update a reported 2014 interaction between herself and Spears, who once acted together on the big screen in Britney’s only feature film to date, 2002’s Crossroads.

 .@zoesaldana recalls the moment @britneyspears revealed the actress was pregnant w/ twins. https://t.co/NukpU7bFR6 pic.twitter.com/nzFQIzgf9K